Seán Treacy: Legacy

+Dan Breen considered Treacy "the greatest Irishman of our generation".

 A commemorative plaque above the door of 94 Talbot Street, now the Wooden Whisk, directly across from Talbot House, commemorates the spot where Treacy died.
 His coffin arrived by train at Limerick Junction station and was accompanied to St Nicholas Church, Solohead, by a crowd of Tipperary people.
 He was buried in Kilfeacle Cemetery, Thomastown, County Tipperary, where, despite a large presence of British military personnel, a volley of shots was fired over the grave.

 Treacy is remembered each year on the anniversary of his death at a commemoration ceremony in Kilfeacle.
 At noon on the day of any All-Ireland Senior Hurling Final in which Tipperary participate, a ceremony of remembrance is held at the spot in Talbot Street, Dublin, where he died, attended mainly by people from West Tipperary and Dublin people of Tipperary extraction.
 The most recent ceremonies were held on Sunday 4 September 2016, 18 August 2019 and 20 July 2025, each attracting Tipperary folk en route to Croke Park.
 The ceremony usually consists of the reading of the Proclamation of the Irish Republic, a recitation of a decade of the rosary in Irish, the singing of 'Tipperary so far away', an oration by one of the organising party and the playing of the Irish National Anthem.
 The first event took place in 1922 and has been held on almost 30 occasions.

 In Thurles, County Tipperary, Seán Treacy Avenue is named after him.
 The town of Tipperary is home to the Seán Treacy Memorial Swimming Pool, which contains many historic items related to the Easter Rising and the War of Independence and a copy of the Proclamation of the Irish Republic.
 The Seán Treacy GAA Club takes his name in honour and represents the parishes of Hollyford, Kilcommon and Rearcross in the Slieve Felim Hills, which straddle the borderland between the historical North and South Ridings of Tipperary.
 The song Seán Treacy, also called Tipperary so Far Away, is about Treacy's death and is sung in west Tipperary.
 A line from this song was quoted by former US president Ronald Reagan when he visited Tipperary in 1984: "And I'll never more roam, from my own native home, in Tipperary so far away".

 The song Seán Treacy and Dan Breen commemorates his and Breen's escape from Fernside and mourns his death: